ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 If you need to handle each type differently, it's better to split into separate cases.
 But if the handling is same (say you treat int and float uniformly as "number"), OR is perfect.
 For literal OR patterns, as mentioned, exhaustiveness can be checked.
 Ensure you cover the needed types for class OR patterns.

 Generally, OR patterns complement union types in annotations: if a variable is `X | Y`, a match with `case X(...)|Y(...):` will cover those.
 Remember that the action block sees the union of the possibilities.

-## AS Patterns (`pattern as name`)
+## AS Patterns

-An _AS pattern_ allows you to capture a matched value under a name _while still enforcing a subpattern on it_.
+An _AS pattern_ allows you to capture a matched value under a name while still enforcing a subpattern on it.
 It uses the syntax `<pattern> as <variable>`.
 This is extremely handy when you want to both check a complex pattern and keep a reference to the whole thing (or a large part of it) for use in the code.